 I can never get enough of the Amalfi Coast, particularly the town of Positano.
 Even looking at photos, it’s hard to believe this legendary luxury destination was once a poor fisherman’s village.
-Hipster travelers will tell you Positano is too touristy and not worth the hype…yada yada, but that’s not entirely true.
+Hipster travelers might write off Positano and think it’s touristy, it’s my favorite town on the Amalfi Coast.
 Since moving to Italy, this idyllic coastal town has quickly become my happy place and I’m always finding excuses to visit.

-In this complete guide to Positano, you’ll find out where I’ve stayed, the places I like to eat at, aperitivo spots and my favorite things to do in town.
+In this complete guide to Positano, you’ll find out where I’ve stayed, the places I like to eat at, what to wear, my go-to aperitivo spots and my favorite things to do in town.
 I also included how to get there (the big hurdle) and some other things to consider when planning a trip to the Amalfi Coast.

 Things to do